Moving on Mental Health: A System That Makes Sense for Children and Youth

 What is the Role of Children’s Centre Thunder Bay?

-The Ministry of Child and Youth Services has identified Lead Agencies within 33 service areas across Ontario.
+The Ministry of Children, Community and Social Services has identified Lead Agencies within 33 service areas across Ontario.
 Children’s Centre Thunder Bay (CCTB) was designated as the Lead Agency for the Thunder Bay service area in August 2015.

 The responsibilities of Lead Agencies will fall into two broad categories:

 Lead Agencies will ensure that there are core mental health services available to communities within their service area, with other specialized services available regionally or provincially.
 Defining core services will make our system more transparent to parents and youth, as well as those who help families find the services they need.

 2.Creating and Supporting Pathways to Mental Health Care and Services

 Lead Agencies will help to facilitate the development of clear and streamlined pathways to mental health services between primary care, schools, and community-based supports and services.
 This will help children and youth moving through and across the service system know what to expect along the way.
 Sharing this responsibility across sectors will provide greater clarity about the roles of all those who help to support children and youth.

 Over the coming months and years, CCTB will become responsible for analyzing, planning, funding, monitoring, and evaluating the child and youth mental health services in the Thunder Bay service area.